bryangreener/School/DataOrg/a2/README.txt

 Assignment 2 Algorithms Used.docx
 	Open this in MS Word to view time complexity analysis and graph showing algorithm run time.

+SAMPLE OUTPUT.txt
+	Output from running program on my computer.

 a2/bin/debug/balancedParenCheckInputs.txt
 	Edit this file with input strings.
 This is the 	main file that the program reads and checks for degree of balanced parentheses.
 Leave in the bin/debug folder in order for the program to read it.